Choosing Fireworks: Funeral Fireworks & Ashes Scattering

 As with consumer ashes fireworks above, we recommend seeking a specialist in this area who offers ashes-specific tribute displays.
 A professional crew will also need to undertake a site survey to ensure the venue is suitable and will have the same restrictions as a consumer display in terms of firing by 11pm and only on land they have permission to do so.

-To see an example of how a professional team can scatter ashes and incorporate a fireworks display too, have a look at our Scattering Ashes in Fireworks article where we take a look at such an event.
+To see an example of how a professional team can scatter ashes and incorporate a fireworks display too, have a look at my Scattering Ashes in Fireworks article where we take a look at such an event.

 Fireworks without ashes

 It is of course perfectly fine to buy and fire a tribute to a loved one without incorporating their ashes into the fireworks.
-Our recommendation here is to stick to one large barrage as this keeps things simple in terms of setting up and firing.
+My recommendation here is to stick to one large barrage as this keeps things simple in terms of setting up and firing.
 Running times for larger barrages are typically a minute or so.
-You can also buy larger barrages known as compound cakes if you want something even bigger, or buy multiple barrages and fire them one after the other if you want more time.
+You can also buy even larger barrages known as compound cakes if you want something bigger, or buy multiple barrages and fire them one after the other if you want more time.
 Budget for at least £50 for a good quality barrage and £100+ for a good quality compound cake.

 If you just want to send up a big rocket then any large Category F3 rocket will fit the bill.
 Budget for £25+ for the biggest ones available to consumers.

 One advantage of using just “normal” fireworks is that you can cater for any special requests.
 An example would be if you need to do a low noise display or if you want to theme it on a specific colour such as a football team.
-If this applies to you then our extensive guides here will help you out.
+If this applies to you then my extensive guides here will help you out.

 Sky lantern / Chinese lantern tributes